-Many years ago I worked for a broadcast network as a technician.
-One thing we did often, was to fix the studio loud speakers.
-You see back there, they had the latest and greatest technology in speaker systems.
+Many years ago, I worked as a technician for a broadcast network.
+One thing we did often, was to fix the studio loudspeakers.
+Back there, they had the latest and greatest technology in speaker systems.
 These very expensive speakers had cones (the bit that moves to make the sound) made from foam plastic.
-Unfortunately the cones were heavier than the old fashioned cardboard ones (in the cheaper speakers) or perhaps the suspension that held them in place was weaker than the old fashioned ones.
-But whatever caused it, over time the cones drifted towards the bottom of the speaker cabinet and eventually gave off a scratching noise as well as the music when they were being used.
-So we had to regularly pull the speaker boxes apart and turn the speaker over so it would drift the other way in the next few months.
+Unfortunately the cones were heavier than the old fashioned cardboard ones (in the cheap speakers) or perhaps the suspension that held them in place was weaker than the old fashioned ones.
+But over time the cones drifted towards the bottom of the speaker cabinet and eventually gave off a scratching noise as well as the music when they were being used.
+So, we had to regularly pull the speaker boxes apart and turn the speaker over so it would drift the other way in the next few months.

 What is the 1812 about?

 I have never bothered to work out what the overture was all about until I decided to write this article.
-So I searched Wikipedia the source of all things.
+So, I searched Wikipedia the source truth for all things that don’t matter too much.
 It says, Tchaikovsky wrote it in just six weeks in 1882 as a special memorial piece.
 Seems to me this guy was a genius!
 It commemorates the successful Russian defence of Moscow against Napoleons invading army in 1812.

 It begins with a tune from a Russian hymn which is supposed to represent the Russian people praying for a quick end to the battle.
 Mixed into the melody, is the French National Anthem (La Marseillaise) and Russian folk tunes.
 These tunes “battle” with each other for prominence as each side advances against the other.
 There is a couple of times towards the end when cannons are fired and add to the scene of the battle going on before you.